mariberg/gitops-2024/README.md

 ### Pre-commit hook

 The purpose of pre-commit hooks is to check your code before you are able to commit it.
-In this pipeline I create a pre-commit hook that runs 'terraform fmt' in order to make sure that the code is correctly formatted.
+In this pipeline I create a pre-commit hook that runs ```terraform fmt``` in order to make sure that the code is correctly formatted.

 The terraform fmt pre-commit hook was set up using this [library](https://github.com/antonbabenko/pre-commit-terraform?tab=readme-ov-file#terraform_fmt).
 If formatting fails when trying to commit code, it will make changes to the files to format them correctly and you would then need to run git add and git commit again.